 Cycle forward through the commit message ring, after saving the current message to the ring.
 With a numeric prefix ARG, go back ARG comments.

-When amending to an existing commit it may be useful to show either the changes that are about to be added to that commit or to show those changes together with those that are already committed.
+When amending to an existing commit it may be useful to show either the changes that are about to be added to that commit or to show those changes alongside those that have already been committed.

 While committing, show the changes that are about to be committed.
 While amending, invoking the command again toggles between showing just the new changes or all the changes that will be committed.